LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/pushnotifications.md

 3. Click **Download** to download the apps_development.cer file and then click **Done**.

-   You use this .cer file to create the dev-cert.pem file.
+   You use this apps_development.cer file to create the dev-cert.pem file.

 ### Step 4.
 Create the certificate and key .pem files